Wednesday, 13 May 2009

 I volunteered my services in 1942.
 I was sent to Wrexham for one month, this was for induction training.
 Upon completion of this training I was sent to the Isle of Man for Morse Code training.
 I was selected for Morse Code training because I had learnt German at school.
 The training was very intense, during the training we were taught how to use four different wireless receivers.
 The Morse Code itself was taught in blocks six, letters or numbers.
-[This story was submitted to the People's War site by Wolverhampton Libraries on behalf of Susan Hannaway and has been added to the site with her permission.
-The author fully understands the site's terms and conditions]

 After completing my training I was posted to Harrogate, Yorkshire.
 Along with the other trainees I lived in Nissen huts in the grounds of a girls school.
 We had bunk beds to sleep in and stone hot water bottles to keep us warm.